alexbmoreira/plex-server/README.md

 - Build seasonal collections (e.g. Halloween, Christmas), then auto-remove them after the season to keep my collections less cluttered.
 - Create a collection in Plex that has all the movies that are in my Letterboxd watchlist.
 - Pull new additions from my Letterboxd watchlist and send them to Radarr to be automatically downloaded.

+## Other tools

+Some complementary tools I won't cover in full detail:

+### Bazarr

+Bazarr integrates with Radarr and Sonarr to automatically download and manage subtitles for your media.
+Setup is simple, and the app will automatically download, sort, and rename subtitle files for any movie or show you add to your collection.

+### Cloudflare

+Cloudflare tunnels are my choice for remote access.
+I use the [cloudflared docker image](https://hub.docker.com/r/cloudflare/cloudflared) and set up a tunnel for all my apps.

+### Tautulli

+Tautulli is an app used to monitor usage of your server.
+Who's streaming and when, whether or not your server is transcoding, etc. I also use it to notify me when new content is added to my library, so I never miss a release.

+### ErsatzTV

+ErsatzTV lets me create an IPTV server with my library.
+I don't use it a ton, but there are some really cool uses for it if you're willing to put in the setup work.

+### Wizarr

+Wizarr is used to invite people to your Plex library.
+It allows you to create a custom onboarding flow that walks new users through signing up for Plex, joining your library, and linking their account to Overseerr to request movies.